By-elections to the 41st Canadian Parliament: Yellowhead

+Source(s) "By-election Results".
+Elections Canada.
+November 17, 2014.
+Retrieved November 18, 2014.

 Cancelled October 19, 2015 by-elections

 The following by-elections were called for October 19, 2015 which was also the expected date of the next general election; as the length of time the seats were vacant required that a byelection be called, but the length of time remaining before the general election campaign began was too short to justify actually holding one, this was a technical formality which essentially meant that a by-election was scheduled which would never actually be held.
 The by-elections were superseded by the general election at the dissolution of parliament on August 2, 2015 and the dropping of the federal election writ.

 Peterborough

 On November 5, 2014, Dean Del Mastro, the independent (formerly Conservative) MP for Peterborough, resigned his seat after being found guilty on three counts of violating election spending limits.
 Prior to his resignation, the House of Commons was expected to vote in favour of an NDP proposal to suspend Del Mastro without pay, effective immediately.

 Retired high school teacher Dave Nickle became the first nominated candidate for Peterborough when he won the nomination to run for the NDP on March 28, 2015, however, he did not register as a candidate for the by-election.
 In the 2011 election, he had finished second to Conservative MP Del Mastro.

 Businessman Michael Skinner was the only declared candidate for the Conservative nomination.

 Candidates for the Liberal nomination included Brian Cowie, Peterborough city councillor Bob Hall, lawyer and former school board trustee Brendan Moher, and former Peterborough mayoral candidate Maryam Monsef.
 Trent University lecturer Cammie Jaquays and Peterborough city councillor Lesley Parnell both initially ran for nomination but withdrew, with the former withdrawing to support Monsef and the latter withdrawing to focus on her municipal duties.
 Monsef won the nomination and was registered as a candidate for the by-election.

 The Speaker's warrant declaring the seat vacant was received by the Chief Electoral Officer on November 7, 2014.
 On May 3, 2015, the writ was issued for a by-election to be held October 19, 2015 which was also the anticipated date of the next general election.
 The by-election was superseded by the general election on August 2, 2015 when parliament was dissolved and the general election writ dropped; Monsef remained the Liberal candidate in the general election, and won the now Peterborough—Kawarthas seat on election day.